 Magento 2 vs PrestaShop 1.7: Basic Overview

 PrestaShop is an open-source online store builder written in PHP.
 It was initially launched as a self-hosted free-to-download platform but was recently expanded with a new PrestaShop Ready edition, which is pre-installed and hosted on IONOS Cloud.
-PrestaShop is headquartered in France, which explains its clientele: European retailers with 10-50 employees and $1M-10M in revenue, such as Danone, Dermalife, or Cooltra.
+PrestaShop is headquartered in France, which explains its clientele: European retailers with 10-50 employees and $1M-10M in revenue, such as Decathlon, Vatican Gift Shop, or Visio Factory.

-Magento is another open-source ecommerce platform that comes in three editions.
+Adobe Commerce (Magento) is another open-source ecommerce platform that targets enterprise retailers and comes in three editions.
 Magento Open Source is a self-hosted feature-rich version that can be downloaded free of charge.
-Magento Commerce is a paid self-hosted option, while Magento Commerce Cloud is pre-installed and hosted on AWS.
+Adobe Commerce is a paid self-hosted option, while Adobe Commerce Cloud is pre-installed and hosted on AWS.
 Some of the most famous brands using Magento are Ford, Nestle, and Gap, among others.

-Check out other Magento vs [choose your ecommerce solution] comparisons on our blog:
+Check out other platform comparisons on our blog:

 - Magento vs Shopify

 - Magento vs BigCommerce